TomLinthwaite/SKTilemap/README.md

 # SKTilemap

+**iOS10 Beta Branch Released** If you have always dreamed of using SKTilemap with iOS10 then I have good news.
+Now you can!

 **I'm currently in the process of writing a more in depth guide for using SKTilemap, you can find it on my [website](http://tomlinthwaite.com).**

 ## Table of Contents